Nicholas-Kho/vuw-hackathon-2025/README.md

 # VUW Hackathon 2025 - MuseLinks

-## **MAIN IS CURRENTLY NOT WORKING!**
+## Note
-We are in the middle of re-writing the back end and front end.
-As of now, the backend builds, but is just set to query an API endpoint.
-This notice will be removed when necessary.
+This project is still in a very early stage.
+The front end is currently in development.
+The server serves an API to query the game graph (See `Api.Backend` for the Servant spec.) but does not serve an `index.html` or any other static files.

 ## Building and development